Maria Valtorta: From handwriting to publication

 After completing her autobiography, in 1943 Valtorta began handwriting a series of what she claimed were messages from Jesus.
 From 1943 to 1947 Valtorta hand wrote about 15,000 pages in her notebooks, 10,000 of which were later selected as the basis of her main book The Poem of the Man-God, and the rest were gradually organized and published after her death.

 Valtorta wrote her text in a series of 122 school notebooks purchased for her by her priest.
 She used a fountain pen to write in her numbered notebooks, but did not write the episodes for her Poem in chronological order, and instead included markings as to how they should be ordered after the book had been completed.

-Valtorta was initially reluctant to have any of her handwritten notes published but in 1947 her priest convinced her to agree to their publication.
-But the initial four volume edition of the book was published without an author name.
+Valtorta was initially reluctant to have any of her handwritten notes published but in 1947 her spiritual director convinced her to agree to their publication.
+Nonetheless, the first four-volume edition of the book was published anonymously.